Competencies Framework

 What is the MHAF?

 The MHAF uses four levels, showing the change in skills needed by people in different roles.
 MHA+ skills framework (MHAF) is relevant to all alliance members, whatever their role, experience or level of training; whether that is level 2 and 3 qualifications or graduate and postgraduate level.
 The MHAF has considered other qualification and review [3 & 4] frameworks, and augments a range of other competence-based frameworks that are relevant to specific professions.
 The framework uses groupings (1-4) of roles; the standard occupational classifications (soc) 2010[2] is used as a proxy to group roles – that are similar in terms of qualifications, training, skills and experience.
 Construction skills network use these to categorise occupational groups and roles, using soc reference codes.
-Construction skills network (csn) Industry Insights 2023/27 for East Midlands is available here
+Construction skills network (csn) Industry Insights 2023/27 for East Midlands provides useful data on skills and occupations that will need to prioritised

-Construction Leadership Council (CLC) have launched (4/23) a plan to support the net zero challenge and get young people into high-skilled, well-paid jobs – click here to access
+Construction Leadership Council (CLC) have launched (4/23) a Plan to support the net zero challenge and get young people into high-skilled, well-paid jobs

 Who is it for?